chrisbeardy/nextcloud-docker-raspberrypi-tutorial/README.md

 sudo nano /etc/netplan/50-cloud-init.yaml
 ```

-Amend the contents to the following, changing the ip to your preference (note this uses cloudfare 1.1.1.1 nameservers):
+Amend the contents to the following, changing the ip to your preference (note this uses cloudflare's 1.1.1.1 nameservers):

 ```
 network: